Simonson for the suggestion of remembering our radio friends who

 Bob Andrews, age 81, of Leesburg, died Sunday, Nov.
 15 at Hospice House in Tavares.
 He is survived by his wife of 34 years, Liz Andrews; sons Robert, Jr. and Scott; daughters Lisa Morrison and Tina Jensen; step-sons Jim Yde and John Yde; step-daughter Karen Ozolonieks; ten grandchildren and three great-grandchildren; brothers Tom Andrews, Ormond Beach, and Bill Andrews; Bartow, and sister Alice Harden, Orlando.
 Bob was born in Eustis and graduated from Eustis High School.
 He served in the Coast Guard.
 He was well known in the radio industry in Central Florida for more than 60 years.
 He began his career at WLBE-AM 790 in Leesburg in 1947 and then worked at radio stations throughout the state.
 He returned to WLBE in 1980 where he served as host of the "Breakfast Club" until his retirement in August.
 A Memorial Service will be held at The First Presbyterian Church of Leesburg on Thursday, Nov.
 19, 2009 at 11 a.m. with Reverend John Lodge officiating.
 In lieu of flowers, the family suggests donations in Bob's name to Cornerstone Hospice or the Salvation Army.
 Condolences may be left at www.beyersfuneralhome.com.
 Arrangement entrusted to Beyers Funeral Home and Crematory, Leesburg, FL.
 Biography

-Jeanette Austin Speight, retired news anchorwoman, died on Jun 29th.
+Jeanette Austin Speight, retired news anchorwoman, died on Jun 29th at age 72.
 Memorial service at Mitchell's Funeral Home, 501 Fairvilla Rd., Orlando at 1PM on Saturday July 6, 2013

 Ben Aycrigg, known as a TV legend in Orlando, died Nov.
 4 at the age of 88.
 Aycrigg was born in Pittsfield, Mass., and moved with his family to Winter Park when he was 15.
 Ben was a graduate of Winter Park High School in 1944 and started as an announcer at WDBO-AM 580 the same year while attending Rollins College.
 He graduated from Rollins in 1949, with a bachelor's degree in English and a theater arts minor.
 In 1954 Ben was instrumental in the programming of WPRK-FM 91.5 .
 He left the world of radio in 1959.
 He would become News Director at WLOF-TV Channel 9. now WFTV.
 In 1966 Ben went to work at the CBS affiliate, WDBO-TV channel 6 (now WKMG) as their first news reporter.
 In his 30 years Ben would be reporter, News Director from 1968 to 1976 and Anchor the 6PM and 11PM newscasts for the next 15 years before retiring in 1996.